You Earned a Ticket!

 What counts as school time?

-There’s an apples-and-oranges problem, too.
+There's an apples-and-oranges problem, too.
 Does it make sense to compare school hours spent in systems that are teaching different things?
-In Japan and China, students spend many hours learning to write characters accurately and legibly, a skill less important in English-speaking countries.
+In Japan and China, students spend many hours learning to write hundreds of characters accurately and legibly, a skill less important in countries with a simple alphabet.
 The OECD survey suggests that most European countries invest about a tenth of primary-grade school hours in the study of international languages.
-America doesn't participate in this part of the survey, but the difference is obvious: few American primary schools teach international languages at all.
-(See section D1 of the OECD's massive Education at a Glance report for detail.)
+America doesn't participate in this part of the survey, but the difference is obvious: few American primary schools teach world languages at all.

 Comparing the use of time for education is tricky even within the United States.
 Like many other states, California generally requires 180 days of school per year, including a specified minimum number of total hours for each grade level.
 Some school districts are shifting to a four-day school week, though this strategy risks harming young students.
 Some districts conduct school five days per week, but routinely send kids home early to allow for faculty training or meetings.